i2p/i2p.www/i2p2www/spec/i2np.rst

   |                                       |
   +----+----+----+----+----+----+----+----+
   | SHA256 hash of the routerInfo         |
-  + who is asking, or the gateway to      +
+  + who is asking or the gateway to       +
   | send the reply to                     |
   +                                       +
   |                                       |